We believe that our health care professionals deserve great pay, excellent benefits, and opportunities to develop and grow their careers.

 Work redesign strategy participation

-Kaiser Permanente has invited the Alliance to work together to help make high-quality care more affordable across all markets.
-Given the challenges we face, such as changing customer demographics, new laws, and an unpredictable external environment, we are asking the Alliance to help make improvements that enhance member access, customer experience, and productivity, in addition to reducing costs.
+Kaiser Permanente has proposed working together with the Alliance to help make high-quality care more affordable across all markets.
+Given the challenges we face, such as changing customer demographics, new laws, and an unpredictable external environment, we are asking the Alliance to partner with us in making improvements that enhance member access, customer experience, and productivity, in addition to reducing costs.
 By working together, we can continue to provide high-quality care and improve the health of our members and communities.